kingkaran/ProSeeMety/README.md

 # ProSeeMety
-ProSeeMety is an attachment for glasses that would help navigate blind people.
+ProSeeMety is an attachment for glasses that would help navigate deaf people.
 This project was made at EngHacks 2017.

 The DevPose can be found here: https://devpost.com/software/proseemety